dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net60.md

 ## Change the default font

-The default font used by Windows Forms, represented by the read-only [`Control.DefaultFont`](https://docs.microsoft.com/dotnet/api/system.windows.forms.control.defaultfont?view=windowsdesktop-6.0) property, can now be changed.

 Windows Forms on .NET Core 3.0 introduced a new default font for Windows Forms: **Segoe UI, 9pt**.
-This font better aligned to the [Windows user experience (UX) guidelines](https://docs.microsoft.com/windows/win32/uxguide/vis-fonts#fonts-and-colors).
+This font better aligned to the [Windows user experience (UX) guidelines](/windows/win32/uxguide/vis-fonts#fonts-and-colors).
 However, .NET Framework uses **Microsoft Sans Serif, 8.25pt** as the default font.
 This change made it harder for some customers to migrate their large applications that utilized a pixel-perfect layout from .NET Framework to .NET.
 The only way to change the font for the whole application was to edit every form in the project, setting the <xref:System.Windows.Forms.Control.Font> property to an alternate font.

 The default font can now be set in two ways: